mikeNickaloff/qhtml/README.md

            }
          </q-html>

-Attributes: Attributes are defined  by specifying the attribute name followed by a colon (:) followed by the value surrrounded in double quotes.
+- Attributes: Attributes are defined  by specifying the attribute name followed by a colon (:) followed by the value surrrounded in double quotes.

-The value should be in the same form as traditional inline HTML tags -- style attributes are not allowed inside of qHTML -- they must be provided in a seperate style tag outside of the qhtml.
+- The value should be in the same form as traditional inline HTML tags -- style attributes are not allowed inside of qHTML -- they must be provided in a seperate style tag outside of the qhtml.

-Any other attributes can as long as they are valid.
+- All attributes are supported as long as they are valid attributes for a specific tag.

-You can also use the content attribute on any tag to set the "textContent" of that tag. (not the HTML content).
+- You can also use the content attribute on any tag to set the "textcontent" of that tag. (not the HTML content).
+- other ways to set text content are through the 'contents', 'text', 'textcontents', and 'innertext' keywords.

-Inline attributes like onclick, onmouseover, etc  work as well.
+- Inline attributes like onclick, onmouseover, etc  work as well.

-Nesting is also supported by simply adding additional tags into existing tags between the { curley braces }
+- Nesting is also supported by simply adding additional tags into existing tags between the { curley braces }

 Example: